OctoPrint/octoprint-docker/README.md

 Use the 'explorer' (accessible by clicking the hamburger menu icon) to explore folder and files to load into the editor workspace.

+The active configuration will be accessible at `/config/config.yaml`

 When you're done, we recommend you stop and rm this service/container:

 ```
 docker-compose stop config-editor && docker-compose rm config-editor
 ```

+For full documenation about the config editor, see the docs for the product at [github.com/cdr/code-server][code-server].

 ## Without docker-compose